thegodone/molds-branch/doc/README.txt

        "max_iter", "rms_density", "damping_thresh", "damping_weight",
        "diis_num_error_vect", "diis_start_error", "diis_end_error",
        "vdW", "vdW_s6", and "vdW_d" are prepared as options.
-       SCF module outputs also the dipole moment arrond the center of cores of the molecule.
-       To calculate the dipole moment, STO-6G [DY_1977] is used.
+       SCF module outputs also the dipole moment arrond the center of core's mass To calculate the dipole moment, STO-6G [DY_1977] is used.

        The default value of the "max_iter" is 100.